vkostyanetsky/Fastimer/README.md

 - WOODEN PERSISTENCE (level 1 badge out of 9).
 Five fasts completed!
 ```

-Please note that only completed fasts are taken into account in the statistics.

 ## 😌 Where I can see or edit my fasts?

 The script stores all the fasts in `fasts.yaml` file in the working directory.
 The file is quite human-readable, so you can just open it in your lovely text editor.